Your business might use cryptoassets even when it’s not a cryptoasset business.

 Cryptoassets you get in a barter transaction are still part of your business income.
-You need to pay tax on this income.
+You need to account for GST and pay tax on this income.

 To work out your tax, you’ll need to calculate the value of the cryptoassets in New Zealand dollars (NZD) at the time they are received.

 Calculating the New Zealand dollar value of cryptoassets

 Selling cryptoassets you got from a barter transaction

 You will often sell or exchange the cryptoassets you got from the barter transaction.
 This amount is also business income and taxable because it’s part of how you earn your business profits.